Polarisru/canable2-fw/README.md

 Your Linux distribution may also have a prebuilt package for `arm-none-eabi-gcc`, check your distro's repositories to see if a build exists.
 Simply compile by running `make`.

+If you prefer CMake, a script is generated and added to the project.

 ## Flashing with the Bootloader (Linux only)

 Plug in your CANable2 while pressing down the BOOT button.
 The blue LED should be dimly illuminated.
 Next, type `make flash` and your CANable will be updated to the latest firwmare.
 Unplug/replug the device after moving the boot jumper back, and your CANable will be up and running.